The Avengers (TV series): Series 2–3 (1962–1964)

 Production of the first series was cut short by a strike.
 By the time production could begin on the second series, Ian Hendry had quit to pursue a film career.
 Patrick Macnee was promoted to star, and Steed became the focus of the series, initially working with a rotation of three different partners.
 Dr Martin King (Jon Rollason), a thinly disguised recreation of the Dr. Keel character, saw action in only three episodes, which were produced from scripts written for the first series.
-Dr. King was intended to be a transitional character between Dr. Keel and Steed's two new female partners, but while the Dr. King episodes were shot first, they were shown out of production order in the middle of the season.
-The character was thereafter quickly and quietly dropped.
+Dr. King was intended to be a transitional character between Dr. Keel and Steed's two new female partners, but while the Dr. King episodes were shot first, they were shown out of production order during the season.
+Macnee was the only actor to receive a starring credit in the three Dr. King episodes.

 Nightclub singer Venus Smith (Julie Stevens) appeared in six episodes.
 She was a complete "amateur", meaning that she did not have any professional crime-fighting skills as did the two doctors.
 She was excited to be participating in a spy adventure alongside secret agent Steed (although some episodes—"The Removal Men", "The Decapod"—indicate she is not always enthusiastic).
 Nonetheless, she appears to be attracted to him, and their relationship is somewhat similar to that later portrayed between Steed and Tara King.
 Her episodes featured live musical portions showcasing her singing performances.
 The character of Venus underwent some revision during her run, adopting more youthful demeanour and dress.

 The first episode broadcast in the second series introduced the partner who would change the show into the format for which it is most remembered.
 Honor Blackman played Mrs. Cathy Gale, a self-assured, quick-witted anthropologist who was skilled in judo and had a passion for leather clothes.
 Widowed during the Mau Mau rebellion years in Kenya, she was the "talented amateur" who provided her aid to Steed's cases as a service to her nation.
 She was said to have been born on 5 October 1930 at midnight, and was reared in Africa.
-Mrs. Catherine Gale was in her early-to-mid 30s during her tenure, in contrast to female characters in similar series, who tended to be younger.
+Gale was in her early-to-mid 30s during her tenure, in contrast to female characters in similar series, who tended to be younger.